Snehal-1608/Analysis-of-IPL-Tournament/README.md

-# Analysis Of IPL Tournament
+# Project Name - Match Metrics: EDA Dive into IPL
 ## Table of content
 - Introduction
 - Reason to choose this project